lxu-stevens/NJ_Foliage_Prediction/README.md

   - `test_model_lstm.py` tests that the LSTM model can train on synthetic data and produce valid peak probabilities.

-## Team Contribution
+## Team Contributions
 Heyuan Zhuang:
--Engineered and extracted weekly climate features used in downstream analysis and prediction -Defined feature sets and prediction labels for peak foliage modeling.
+- Engineered and extracted weekly climate features used in downstream analysis and prediction
+- Defined feature sets and prediction labels for peak foliage modeling.
--Conducted feature selection and transformation for machine learning models.
+- Conducted feature selection and transformation for machine learning models.
--Implemented and trained predictive models for foliage peak timing.
+- Implemented and trained predictive models for foliage peak timing.
--Evaluated model performance and contributed to model refinement and tuning.
+- Evaluated model performance and contributed to model refinement and tuning.
--Developed unit tests using pytest to ensure correctness and robustness of core functionalities.
+- Developed unit tests using pytest to ensure correctness and robustness of core functionalities.
--Maintained code organization, modularity, and reproducibility of the project.
+- Maintained code organization, modularity, and reproducibility of the project.

 Lei Xu:
 -Implemented the data pipeline for downloading raw climate data from external sources.